Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ### Recommendation

-Consistently used named imports in whole compiler codebase
+Consistently use named imports in whole compiler codebase.

 ## Findings 19 - Irrelevant UPLC builtins in output